 The XML Toolkit has many capabilities.
 The major features support the ability to import and export XML documents to and from COBOL working storage.
 Specifically, the XML Toolkit allows data to be imported from an XML document by converting data elements (as necessary) and storing the results into a matching COBOL data structure.
 Similarly, data is exported from a COBOL data structure by converting the COBOL data elements (as necessary) and storing the results in an XML document.

-Version 1.0 of the XML Toolkit for RM/COBOL runs on Microsoft Windows 32-bit operating systems, excluding Windows 95.
-A version is planned for UNIX platforms.
+Version 2 of the XML Toolkit for RM/COBOL runs on Microsoft Windows 32-bit operating systems and selected UNIX platforms.
+The XML Toolkit requires RM/COBOL version 8 or later.